payload-interop/payload-interop/README.md

 transport those domain objects across the architectural boundary from the domain layer to the user interface layer.

-> **Note:**
->
-> The _Domain Payload Object_ is **not** for intra-domain use.
-It is only for
-> transporting a domain result across the domain layer boundary back to the
-> calling code, typically the user interface layer.
+The _Domain Payload Object_ is **not** for intra-domain use.
+It is only for transporting a domain result across the domain layer boundary back to the calling code, typically the user interface layer.

+Futher, the _Domain Payload Object_ is independent of any particular user interface.
+As part of the domain layer, it should have no knowledge of HTTP or CLI contexts.

 This project defines only a reading interface, so that any user interface code can know how to get both the result and the status out of the _Domain Payload Object_.

-This project does not define a writing or mutatio interface.
+This project does not define a writing or mutation interface.
 Creation and manipulation of _Domain Payload Objects_ are core application concerns, not user interface concerns.
 The domain-specific nature places it outside the scope of an interoperability specification.